Deploying the Edge Delta Lambda Extension

 While it is easy to leverage native integrations, this solution becomes less suitable as the adoption of serverless architecture with event-driven data grows.
 In particular, ingesting high data volume into the centralized observability platform becomes expensive.
 In addition, observability is delayed as raw data needs to first be indexed centrally.

-While the Edge Delta Fleet works well in a distributed host architecture it shouldn’t be used for external push-based sources, such as consuming Lambda function logs over HTTPS.
+While the Edge Delta fleet works well in a distributed host architecture it shouldn’t be used for external push-based sources, such as consuming Lambda function logs over HTTPS.
 In addition, regulatory requirements may preclude EC2 deployment of the Edge Delta Fleet in a distributed architecture pattern.

 Edge Delta offers two solutions to these scenarios: